Is my driver's license suspended?

 If you do not have an attorney at your first court appearance, the court will advise you that having a lawyer assist you is a very wise decision.
 The judge will tell you with the charges that you are facing along with the relevant maximum penalties.
 The judge will ask you if you want to enter a guilty plea.
 You should always tell the court that you need to consult with an attorney before making any decision as to a plea to a criminal charge.
 If you cannot afford an attorney (and the judge will ask you if you can afford your own attorney) the court will appoint a public defender to help you.
 The public defender will say a few words and then you will be released from court with paperwork indicating the courts requirements.

 If you elect to have a public defender represent you if it very important that you treat that lawyer with respect.
 Public defenders are generally over worked and under paid.
 They have many clients who are all pulling on them.
 If your public defender seems cold and matter of fact about your case, try to understand that your lawyer may be feeling worn out.
 Cut them slack.
-After all, you are getting a lawyer to help you for an incredibly small amount of money.
+After all, you are getting a lawyer to help you for an incredibly small amount of money and they really do care.
+And, some of the best criminal defense lawyers in the state are public defenders.

 How do I get my vehicle back if it was towed or impounded by the Ashland, Oregon, police department as a result of a DUII arrest?